steverobbins/blog.steverobbins.com/index.md

 ## About Me

 I'm a (hat wearing) web developer who likes to innovate and experiment with internet technologies.
-My goal is to make the internet a better place.
+My goal is to make the internet better.

 I work as a software developer with [Eyemagine Technology](http://goo.gl/bpN1Dy), specializing in the [Magento framework](http://magento.com/).